mendhak/mendhak.github.io/posts/2024-11-02-understanding-sigstore-cosign-as-a-beginner.md

 It still feels quite rough in many areas; some of the documentation feels like it's written for someone _already_ familiar with sigstore (and it took me a lot of searching to find answers to the questions I had), and there are a lot of things hidden or abstracted away, but this is also meant to be its strength.
 To that end, I did find this useful page talking about how to do [Cosign, the manual way](https://edu.chainguard.dev/open-source/sigstore/cosign/cosign-manual-way/).

 The tooling and by extensions, ecosystem, feels fragmented.
-I didn't like that the 'usual' cosign command couldn't be used for Python sigstore files, and at the same time the various features would have me contend with rekor, fulcio and gitsign, each of which has its own packages, or lack of packages.
+I didn't like that the 'usual' cosign command couldn't be used for Python sigstore files without having to ask (similar for Github and npm attestations), and at the same time the various Sigstore features would have me contend with rekor, fulcio and gitsign, each of which has its own packages, or lack of packages.
 It would be much neater if there were a single `sigstore` command which contained all of the subcommands necessary.

 Finally, metadata discoverability feels poor.
 The ability to verify a bundle requires additional information which is difficult to discover and in some cases, even discovering that information isn't enough.